yuriok/QGrain/README.md

 # QGrain

-QGrain is an easy-to-use software which integrates most analysis tools to deal with grain size distributions.
+QGrain is an easy-to-use software which integrates most analysis tools to deal with grain-size distributions.

 ## Tools